Article written by

 Table of contents

-However, they have many differences, the most tangible one being that terpenes have strong aromas and cannabinoids do not.
-Terpenes also exist in abundance in almost all plants, while cannabinoids exist mostly in cannabis plants (although black pepper, echinacea and some other plants do contain cannabinoids).
-In terms of legality, cannabinoids are illegal at concentrations of 0.3% or more.
+However, they have many differences, the most tangible being that terpenes have strong aromas and cannabinoids do not.
+Terpenes also exist in abundance in almost all plants, while cannabinoids exist mostly in cannabis plants (although black pepper, echinacea and some other plants contain cannabinoids).
+Regarding legality, cannabinoids are illegal at concentrations of 0.3% or more.
 Many terpenes are legal and are included in household products such as perfumes and cleaning supplies.

 Cannabinoids also have an effect on the endocannabinoid system (ECS), whereas terpenes do not.
 However, terpenes do affect other receptor systems in the body, so they can contribute to the entourage effect.
 Terpenes may also influence how cannabinoids behave in the body, even if they do not affect the ECS directly.
 This means that the terpene makeup of a variety of cannabis is very important to determining the effect a particular cultivar (chemotype) of cannabis has.